 Whether you’ve recently given birth and are interested in slimming your post-baby body or are currently pregnant and thinking about liposuction after birth, you have options.

-Dr. Sieber is one of the few double-board certified Bay Area plastic surgeons specializing in liposuction.
-To learn more about liposuction after pregnancy, contact our office today and schedule your consultation appointment.
+Dr. Sieber is a double board certified plastic surgeon specializing in liposuction.
+To learn more about liposuction after pregnancy, look at pregnancy after lipo photos, or the impacts on a future pregnancy, contact our office today and schedule your consultation appointment.